 There is immense beauty in the raw forces of nature.
 Unfortunately, hoodoo allure is only enhanced by the fleeting nature of its existence.
 The average rate of erosion is calculated at 2-4 feet every 100 years.
 Walking up to the base of a hoodoo weakens the clay slopes that protect its foundation—dramatically shortening its lifespan.
 Anthropogenic forces will inevitably erase them from the landscape.

 Though Bryce Canyon as we know it will one day cease to exist, we can prevent further erosion and preserve hoodoo longevity by keeping to designated trail systems.
-Bryce Canyon National Park receives millions of visitors each year, but when you travel with Natural Habitat Adventures and World Wildlife Fund as part of their Canyons of the American Southwest adventure, you become one of only 13 travelers—and just 10 on photo departures.
-Accompanied by our expert naturalist guides, you can hike on “paths less traveled,” and capture unique aerial footage from the path least traveled—the sky—via a 30-minute private helicopter tour.
+Bryce Canyon National Park receives millions of visitors each year, but when you travel with Natural Habitat Adventures and World Wildlife Fund as part of our Grand Canyon, Bryce & Zion adventure, you’re one of only 13 travelers (and just 10 on photo departures).
+Accompanied by our expert naturalist guides, you can hike on “paths less traveled” and capture unique aerial footage from the path least traveled—the sky—via a 30-minute private helicopter tour.

 Nat Hab traveler Sally F. wrote of her experience: “Coming upon Bryce Canyon and then flying by helicopter are two experiences I shall never forget.”

 As for accommodations, traveler Susan M. recalls: “The lodges in the park were rustically charming.
 Their prime advantage was their location, being situated within the parks we were seeing.
 The Bryce Lodge was a very short walk to the rim of the canyon.”